bem/figma-extractor/Readme.md

 ## `@figma-extractor/transform-to-jsx`

-Parses svg with babel and prepare for using inside JSX components.
-(See example above) – renames attributes to camelCase, removes extra attributes etc. Allows to customize behaviour using Plugins api
+Parses svg with babel and prepare for using inside JSX components (See example above) – renames attributes to camelCase, removes extra attributes etc. Allows to customize behaviour using Plugins api

 ```ts
 import { transformToJsx } from '@figma-extractor/transform-to-jsx'